The journey to become a freelance blogger—or proofreader , copywriter, editor, freelance anything really!—can be an overwhelming one.

 There are so many things newbies need to learn when they set out on their freelance journey.

-- Share WHY you long to “go freelance.”
+- Write down WHY you long to go freelance.
 (Remember #1 on the list above?
 What’s YOUR deeper meaning?)

-- Share what you MOST want/need to learn in order to feel comfortable following your dreams.
+- Write down what you MOST want/need to learn in order to feel comfortable following your dreams.